asifbinhossain/shatez-interview-backend/README.md

 - At present this API is not connected with any Database.
 But whenever a usecase of Data persistence arises, we'll need to connect it with a DB.
 - Your task is to connect with a Database of your choice (between MongoDb, Postgres from Supabase or Google Firestore from firebase) and refactor the `/ready` route to check if the DB is ready to serve traffic or not (database connection is established or not)
+- Make a developer documentation for your solution, named `feature2.md`, having how you solved the problem, what you did & why you did it that way & any necessary assumptions you made
 - `Bonus Points` : At present we're skipping the unit tests for `/ready` route since its broken.
 Fix the unit tests & add some more scenarios once you're done with the above task.
 - Assumptions:
   - Make any necessary assumptions you need to make for the implementation